SatoryKono/bioactivity_data_acquisition/docs/http/00-http-clients-and-retries.md

 # 2. Merge it with the pipeline's main config.
 # 3. Instantiate the client using the final config.

-from bioetl.core.http.api_client import UnifiedAPIClient, APIConfig from bioetl.config.loader import load_config
+from bioetl.infrastructure.http.api_client import UnifiedAPIClient, APIConfig from bioetl.config.loader import load_config

 # This is what happens inside the framework: